-CAI's Center for Community Association Volunteers developed the Model Code of Ethics for Community Association Board Members to encourage the thoughtful consideration of ethical standards for community leaders.
-The model code is not meant to address every potential ethical dilemma, but is offered as a basic framework that can be modified and adopted by any common-interest community.
+CAI's community association volunteer members developed the Model Code of Ethics for Community Association Board Members to encourage the thoughtful consideration of ethical standards for community leaders.
+The model code is not meant to address every potential ethical dilemma, but it is offered as a basic framework that can be modified and adopted by any common interest community.